-Hopefully the examples in this lesson have given you an idea of the flexibility and usefulness of the Timer0 peripheral.
-But, as mentioned a few times now, one of the most useful applications of timers is to drive interrupts - easily the most significant enhancement in the midrange architecture, and the topic of lesson 6.
+However, as mentioned a few times now, one of the most useful applications of timers is to drive interrupts, which are arguably the most significant enhancement in the mid-range architecture, and the topic of lesson 6.

 But first, in the next lesson we'll take a quick look at some of the features of the MPASM assembler, which can make your code easier to maintain.